 The consequence of inventory is that no value is realised from effort to date, and as a result, unbounded effort may be expended before delivering value.

 The cost that can be sunk into building and populating a data platform that is not connected to consumers (representing data production inventory) is, for all intents and purposes, unbounded.
 Without connecting to consumers, very large initiatives could reach their conclusion with substantial data inventory (which ironically, until close to that point, might be considered a success measure), but marginal to no business value delivered.

 A possible cause of failing to deliver finished goods from inventory is the additional effort associated with …

 Over-Processing is doing more work than is necessary to deliver on an objective.

 Reinventing products, working with untrusted data Duplicated, divergent reports.
+A unified data model that doesn’t suit any one consumer.
 Excessive logic to manage poor data quality.

 Correcting errors from upstream, propagating redundant data Filling missing data and correcting schema violations with best guesses.
 Passing on data that isn’t valuable downstream.

 The consequence of over-processing is the expenditure of unnecessary effort to realise value.
 This may feel like everything is harder than it should be.